npantfoerder/stock-analysis/README.md

 ## Overview of Project

 ### Purpose
-Steve is looking into green energy stocks to help his parents diversify their investments and needs help analyzing the data.
+Steve is looking into green energy stocks to help his parents diversify their investments and needs help analyzing some data.
 I wrote a VBA script to analyze the data and created buttons that run analytics and output the total daily volume and return of various companies.
 By refactoring my code I was able to create a more efficient version to help my customer analyze large sets of data in less time.

 ## Results